TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 30/Job 30.22.md

 ---

-Thou liftest me up to the wind, thou causest me to ride [upon it] ; And thou dissolvest me in the storm.
+You lift me up to the wind, and drive me with it.
+You dissolve me in the storm.